Morphl-AI/MorphL-Community-Edition/pipelines/publishers_churning_users/pre_processing/scaling_transformation/README.md

-# Scaler and Transformer for Predicting Churned Users for Publishers
+# Scaler and Transformer for Predicting Churning Users for Publishers

 ## Purpose